Cardosaum/varvedb/website/src/content/docs/introduction.md

 # Introduction

 **VarveDB** is a high-performance, embedded, append-only event store for Rust.
-It is designed to provide a persistent, ACID-compliant event log optimized for high-throughput event sourcing applications.
+It provides a persistent, ACID-compliant event log optimized for high-throughput event sourcing applications.

-By leveraging **LMDB** (Lightning Memory-Mapped Database) for reliable storage and **rkyv** for zero-copy deserialization, VarveDB ensures minimal overhead and maximum performance.
+Built on **LMDB** (Lightning Memory-Mapped Database) and **rkyv**, VarveDB is designed for scenarios where performance and data integrity are paramount, offering zero-copy access to data and strict concurrency controls.

 ## Key Features

-*   **Zero-Copy Access**: Events are mapped directly from disk to memory using `rkyv`, avoiding expensive deserialization steps.
+*   **Zero-Copy Access**: Events are mapped directly from disk to memory using [rkyv](https://rkyv.org/), eliminating deserialization overhead for read operations.
-*   **ACID Transactions**: Writes are Atomic, Consistent, Isolated, and Durable.
-*   **Optimistic Concurrency**: Built-in stream versioning prevents race conditions and ensures data integrity.
-*   **Reactive Interface**: Real-time event subscriptions via `tokio::watch` allow for building responsive, event-driven systems.
+*   **Optimistic Concurrency**: Writes are guarded by `ExpectedVersion`, allowing safe concurrent access without heavy locking.
+*   **Embedded Architecture**: Runs in-process with your application, removing the latency and operational complexity of external database servers.
+*   **Strongly Typed**: Enforce schema correctness at compile time with Rust types.
+*   **Reactive**: subscribe to changes in real-time using efficient `tokio::watch` channels.
-*   **Authenticated Encryption**: Optional AES-256-GCM encryption with Additional Authenticated Data (AAD) binding ensures data security at rest.
+*   **Encryption**: Optional authenticated encryption (AES-256-GCM) ensures data is secure at rest without sacrificing the append-only nature.
-*   **GDPR Compliance**: Support for crypto-shredding via key deletion allows for compliant data removal.

 ## Why VarveDB?

-VarveDB fills the gap for a lightweight, embedded event store in the Rust ecosystem.
-Unlike heavy external databases like Kafka or EventStoreDB, VarveDB runs directly within your application process.
-This makes it ideal for:

-*   **Microservices**: Keep your services self-contained with their own event logs.
-*   **IoT and Edge Devices**: Efficient storage with low resource footprint.
-*   **High-Frequency Trading**: Ultra-low latency event persistence.
+Traditional databases often struggle with the specific requirements of event sourcing—immutable logs, global ordering, and replayability.
+External event stores like Kafka or EventStoreDB introduce network latency and operational overhead that may be unnecessary for reliable edge or single-node applications.

+VarveDB bridges this gap by providing:
+1.  **Speed**: By memory-mapping the database file, reading an event is as fast as reading a byte array from memory.
+2.  **Simplicity**: No external clusters to manage.
+Just include it as a crate.
+3.  **Safety**: ACID transactions ensure that your event log is never corrupted, even in the event of power failure.

+## Use Cases

+*   **Command Sourcing**: Store every state change in your application as an immutable sequence of events.
+*   **Audit Logging**: cryptographically verifiable logs for compliance and security.
-*   **Local-First Applications**: robust data storage for offline-capable apps.
+*   **Embedded Systems**: Efficient data storage for IoT devices where resources are constrained.
+*   **High-Frequency Data**: Capture market data or sensor readings with minimal latency.
+*   **Local-First Software**: Build offline-capable applications that sync when online, using the event log as the source of truth.

 ## Core Concepts

+*   **Varve**: The main entry point to the database, handling transactions and coordination.
+*   **Event**: A user-defined struct containing domain data.
+Must be efficiently serializable via `rkyv`.
+*   **Metadata**: Sidecar information for an event (e.g., `StreamID`, timestamp, `UserID`).
-*   **Stream**: An ordered sequence of events, identified by a `StreamID`.
+*   **Stream**: A logical sequence of events sharing a `StreamID`, ordered by version.
-*   **Event**: The fundamental unit of data, which can be any serializable Rust struct.
-*   **Writer**: Appends events to the store.
-*   **Reader**: Reads events from the store.
-*   **Processor**: Subscribes to new events and processes them in real-time.
+*   **Processor**: A consumer that persistently tracks its position in the event log, ideal for building read models or projections.